cantoniouwaymore/emailgateway/docs/API.md

 ### Send Email

-Send an email using a template with dynamic variables.
+Send an email using a database-driven template with dynamic variables.
+Templates are stored in the database and referenced by their unique key.

+**How it works:**
+1. You provide only the template key (e.g., "transactional") and variables
+2. The system loads the full template structure from the database
+3. Variables are merged into the template to create the final email
+4. No need to provide the complete template structure in your request

 ```http
 POST /api/v1/emails